mlz-EM/ptyrad/WISHLIST.md

 ### Overall workflows

-- Apply torch.compile (WIP) for speedup
-- Add a random seed to PtyRAD for better reproducibility
 - Add better error messages.
 - Add pyramidal approaches
     - Similar to `asize.presolve` from PtyShv to initialize from rough object with coarse sampling